 Just like the December 2021 round of cooling measures, there will be a transitional provision in which the previous ABSD rate will apply for cases that meet all of the following criteria:

-- The Option to Purchase (OTP) was granted by the sellers on or before 26 April 2023
+- The sellers granted the Option to Purchase (OTP) on or before 26 April 2023

 - This issued OTP is exercised by 17 May 2023, or within the OTP validity period, whichever is earlier